IcyRelic/LethalMenu/README.md

 | Unlock Door Action  | <kbd>F1</kbd> | Unlock the door you're looking at|
 | NoClip Controls  | <kbd>W</kbd><kbd>A</kbd><kbd>S</kbd><kbd>D</kbd><kbd>Space</kbd><kbd>LCTRL</kbd> | Movement Controls while using NoClip |

-## Latest Changelog | v1.3.0
+## Latest Changelog | v1.3.2
 ```
-- Added CHAMS w/ settings
+- Added Place All Scrap on Company Desk
-- Added Support for 8 character hex codes for colors with alpha
-- Added Lure Enemies to Player
-- Added Lure All Enemies to Player
+- Added Ability to sell more than 12 items at a time
-- Added Control Enemy (Use SpeedHack for movement Speed) <- Buggy and not completely tested
-- Added Instant Interact
-- Added No Cooldowns
-- Added KeyBind for Kill Nearby Enemies
-- Added Mouse Binds (Left, Right, Middle, Forward, Backward)
-- Added ESP Enemy Filter Settings
+- Added Enemy Tab in place of Enemy Manager
+- Moved all enemy related hacks to the Enemy Tab
-- Added a host requirement label if not host for spawning enemies in the Enemy Manager
+- Removed Enemy Manager
-- Fixed No Carry Weight
+- Fixed FPS Issues with NoClip
-- Removed SpawnRandomValueable (Use Item Manager)
-- Major code changes to UI and hack executors to make it neat and tidy
 ```

 ## Credit